hannah7443/preinternet-story/README.md

 From there, I decided to design a website inspired by the slam book.
 I did this by creating a spiral-bound notebook using ASCII, as well as stickers, glitter, and other physical mediums that would be found in a scrapbook.

 ## Feeling
+The second part of this assignment - after interviewing - was to create a website based on an assigned feeling.
 The feeling I was assigned was "playful".